BalzGuenat/qmk_firmware/keyboards/BreakUp60/BreakUp60_README.md

 ### Flashing

-**It is strongly recommended to disconnect the halves before flashing!**
+**Warning!
+It is critical to disconnect the halves before flashing!** Not doing so might corrupt the bootloader.

 Fuses:
 ```bash